Precepts

 As members of our Zen Center and of our larger sangha, we recognize and support each other’s efforts.
 When we make our direction and vow clear together, we not only help each other, we also inspire our extended community around the world.

-The precepts booklet contains essential information about the precepts and a printable application form.
+The precepts booklet below contains essential information about the precepts and a printable application form.

 Once you complete and submit the application, you will be taken automatically to a secure payment form to pay the application fee by credit card.
 If you do not wish to pay via credit card, just close the window and mail us a check, or call us at (401) 658-1476.